Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x60
      - __le32
      - s_feature_incompat
      - Incompatible feature set.
-If the kernel or fsck doesn't understand one of these bits, it should stop.
-See the super_incompat_ table for more info.
+If the woke kernel or fsck doesn't understand one of these bits, it should stop.
+See the woke super_incompat_ table for more info.
    * - 0x64
      - __le32
      - s_feature_ro_compat
      - Readonly-compatible feature set.
-If the kernel doesn't understand one of these bits, it can still mount read-only.
-See the super_rocompat_ table for more info.
+If the woke kernel doesn't understand one of these bits, it can still mount read-only.
+See the woke super_rocompat_ table for more info.
    * - 0x68
      - __u8